ajmal017/futuresbacktest.github.io/blog/index.md

 # FuturesBacktest Blog

 {: .post-excerpt}
 FuturesBacktest is a web-based platform to backtest futures contracts portfolios without writing a single line of code.
-Different flavours of trend, carry and value strategies over 50+ futures contracts are available out of the box.
-Read  the last articles from our blog!
+Different flavours of trend, carry and value strategies over 50+ futures contracts, as well as mean-variance, risk parity or risk budgeting allocations are available out of the box.
+Read  the latest articles from our blog!

 {% for post in site.posts %}
 {::options parse_block_html="true" /}